 Today, the Enterprise Holdings Foundation operates under the leadership of its President, Jo Ann Taylor Kindle; Senior Vice President and Executive Director of the Enterprise Rent-A-Car Foundation, Carolyn Kindle Betz; and a Board of Directors comprised of representatives from the Taylor family and members of the company's senior management.

-Enterprise Holdings Inc.’s CSR governance council also is charged with helping to set long-term goals and year-to-year priorities reflective of issues most material to our global business.
+Enterprise Holdings Inc.’s Corporate Responsibility Governance Council also is charged with helping to set long-term goals and year-to-year priorities reflective of issues most material to our global business.
 This cross-functional governing body includes department heads and subject-matter experts who collectively assess the impact of our operations and identify ways to reduce costs and waste, while leaving a positive imprint on the communities we serve.